Beanie496/Crab/style.md

 ### 3. Indentation and line width

-Never leave trailing whitespace.
-Ever.
 Avoid excessive indentation.
-If you can see a refactor that removes at least one level of indentation, do it.
-There is a hard line length limit of 100, enforced by rustfmt.
 Keep both comments and doc comments to 80 lines.

 ### 4. Newlines

-At the highest scope, everything should be separated with a blank line.
+At the highest scope, everything should be separated with a blank line, unless they take only one line.
 This includes everything defined in the 'order' section.
 Function definitions & declarations should be separated with a blank line at any scope.
-When the code changes slightly (e.g. from declarations to expressions), separate with one blank line.
-Otherwise, cluster.
 Never use two blank lines.
 ```
 fn fun() {